*This post may contain affiliate links. Please see my disclosure for more details!*

 A Light, Delicious, and Really Easy Apple Crumble Cake to satisfy all Crumble & Cake needs.
 Apple Brown Sugar Crumble Sponge, and Cinnamon Buttercream Frosting!

 I’ve been wanting to post something like this for a while… It’s well and truly Autumn now, the weather is changing, and its nearly Halloween.
 I saw a delicious looking post the other day of some Apple Crumble Cupcakes from Zoella, and this inspired me to use the countless amount of Apples that have been growing in my garden recently.
 I kid you not, I think we have had over 60 apples in just the past couple of weeks, and I can’t keep up with the baking.
 Some squirrels got to them, and some were eaten away at by bugs, but there were some absolute beauties which I just HAD to bake with.

-– 500g Cooking Apples (Peeled and chopped weight)**
+- 500 g Cooking Apples (peeled & chopped weight)

 - 6 Medium Eggs